Patrick Gibson, Baron Gibson

-Richard Patrick Tallentyre Gibson, Baron Gibson (5 February 1916 – 20 April 2004) was a British publishing executive and arts administrator.
+Richard Patrick Tallentyre Gibson, Baron Gibson (5 February 1916 – 20 April 2004) was a British publishing executive, arts administrator and life peer.
+After wartime service in North Africa, imprisonment in Italy, escape after the Italian Armistice and later work with the Special Operations Executive, he became a senior figure in the Pearson group.
 He chaired the Arts Council of Great Britain from 1972 to 1977 and the National Trust from 1977 to 1986.
 In business he was group chairman of Pearson plc from 1978 to 1983 and chairman of Financial Times Ltd from 1975 to 1977.
+He sat in the House of Lords as a Crossbench peer from 1975 until his death.

 Early life and war service

 Gibson was educated at Eton and Magdalen College, Oxford.
 His parents were both accomplished singers, his father a former professional baritone and his mother a lieder recitalist, and he later said he would have liked to be an orchestral conductor.

 He joined the Middlesex Yeomanry in 1939 and served in the North African campaign, being taken prisoner at Derna in Libya in April 1941.
-He was held for two years in prisoner-of-war camps in northern Italy, including at Fontanellato near Parma.Camp PG 49 at Fontanellato occupied a former orphanage and held about 500 Allied officers and 100 other ranks.
+He was held for two years in prisoner-of-war camps in northern Italy, including at Fontanellato near Parma.
+Camp PG 49 at Fontanellato occupied a former orphanage and held about 500 Allied officers and 100 other ranks.

-After the Italian Armistice in September 1943 the commandant of Camp PG 49, Colonel Eugenio Vicedomini, warned that German forces were approaching and told prisoners to leave; the inmates then dispersed into the countryside.
-Colonel Eugenio Vicedomini was sent to a German concentration camp for opening the gates of the camp.
+After the Italian Armistice in September 1943 the commandant of Camp PG 49, Colonel Eugenio Vicedomini, warned that German forces were approaching and told the prisoners to leave; the inmates then dispersed into the countryside.
+Vicedomini was later sent to a German concentration camp for opening the gates of the camp.

-The prisoners dispersed into the countryside ahead of approaching German forces, many heading either south towards Allied lines or north towards Switzerland; local civilians provided food, shelter and clothing.
 Gibson travelled south with Edward Tomkins and Hugh Cruddas.
-They were helped by local civilians with food and occasional clothing.
-In one village, a shopkeeper, on seeing a maternal inscription on Gibson’s watch, refused the watch as payment and supplied food for free.
-The men moved south from the Po river to Bari, crossing the Apennines and German lines and reaching Allied territory after 81 days.
-They reached Allied lines on the Sangro in the Abruzzi.
+Local civilians supplied food, shelter and clothing despite the risks of German reprisals.
+In one village, a shopkeeper saw the inscription from Gibson's mother on his watch, refused to accept the watch as payment and supplied food without charge.
+Gibson, Tomkins and Cruddas moved south from the Po valley, crossed the Apennines and German lines, and reached Allied territory after 81 days.
+Gibson later recalled reaching Allied lines on the Sangro in the Abruzzi as one of the defining moments of his life.

-Back in Allied hands, he returned to Britain and was seconded to the Special Operations Executive’s Italian section.
-In 1944 to 1945, he served in Italy supporting partisan operations, then in 1945 to 1946 worked in the Foreign Office’s Political Intelligence Department.
+Back in Allied hands, he returned to Britain and was seconded to the Italian section of the Special Operations Executive.
+From 1944 to 1945 he served in Italy supporting partisan operations, and from 1945 to 1946 he worked in the Foreign Office's Political Intelligence Department.